chef/chef-web-docs/chef_master/source/integrate_delivery_smtp.rst

 * A change was delivered
 * A change failed at a specific stage in the pipeline

-Users may subscribe to notifications per project by using the **Watch Project** button located on each project's home page in the Chef Automate web UI.
+Users may subscribe to notifications per project by using the **Watch Project** button located on each project's home page in the Workflow web UI.

 Configure Notifications
 =====================================================
-To configure Chef Automate for SMTP notifications:
+To configure Workflow for SMTP notifications:

 #.
-As an enterprise administrator on the Chef Automate server, select **Admin**.
+As an enterprise administrator on the Workflow server, select **Admin**.
 #.
 Select the **Email Setup** tab in the web UI and complete the form:

    .. image:: ../../images/delivery_integrate_smtp.svg